Shakur Stevenson: Stevenson vs. Nakathila

-After improving to 15–0, Stevenson knocked Jeremiah Nakathila down with a check hook in the fourth round of their fight, en route to a shutout unanimous decision victory on June 12, 2021, in Las Vegas to win the vacant WBO interim junior lightweight title.
+After improving to 15–0, in April 2021, it was announced that Stevenson would next fight Jeremiah Nakathila (21-1, 17 KOs) on June 12, 2021, at The Theater at Virgin Hotels in Las Vegas.
 Nakathila was ranked #2 by the WBO at super featherweight.
+Stevenson stepped on the scales at 129.6 pounds and Nakathila officially weighed 129.4 pounds.

-The bout attracted criticism from pundits and analysts, citing the low number of punches thrown by either man leading to a lack of action.
+Stevenson knocked down Nakathila with a check hook in the fourth round of their fight, en route to a shutout unanimous decision victory to win the vacant WBO interim junior lightweight title.
+The bout attracted criticism from pundits and analysts, citing the low number of punches thrown by Stevenson leading to a lack of action.
 So few meaningful punches were thrown that the ESPN commentators Joe Tessitore, Tim Bradley and Andre Ward who were calling the fight criticized Stevenson during the live broadcast of the fight.
+Stevenson also admitted he did not like his performance and tried to get the stoppage.
+He then said he was being cautious in the fight due to Nakathila's power.
+The fight drew an average audience of 857,000 and peaked at 927,000.